Introduction

 Those restaurants operate seasonally, typically in the Summer.
 Specifically.
 Late September, the A Piniccia di Saleccia was already closed.

-So, if you plan on eating there, be sure to make a reservation to validate that they are open.
+So, if you plan to eat there, be sure to make a reservation to confirm they are open.

 Speedboat

-As mentioned earlier, we recommend the “Dolce Vita on foot” starting in Saleccia, the reason is that Saleccia is bigger, wilder, and is our favorite beach in Corsica.
+As mentioned earlier, we recommend the “Dolce Vita on foot” starting in Saleccia because Saleccia is bigger, wilder, and our favorite beach in Corsica.
 So, to start the day, take a 20 to 30-minute speedboat to Saleccia.

 Subject to change: Daily departures starting at 9 AM, returns every hour starting at 10:30 AM, up until 7:30 PM.
 Departures every 30 minutes in August, from 8:15 AM up until 8:15 PM.